 If you’re looking for more dairy-free ice creams, I wrote a whole book with all the favorites called Inspired Ice Creams!
 There are 32 recipes + 143 variations which = 175 total frozen treats!

-I really hope you enjoy this Homemade Coconut Ice Cream!
+I really hope you enjoy this Coconut Milk Ice Cream!
 And if you do get a chance to make it, I hope you’ll leave me a comment/rating below.
 I always love hearing from you here!
 Also for even more ice cream and ice cream sandwich recipes, head over to the recipe index.

 Coconut Ice Cream